Gab-Santos-Carneiro/Trade-and-Planetary-Boundaries/README.md

 1 - Download the datasets and add them to the R project repository.
 2 - Run the code and generate the results and the inputs needed to generate the figures.
 3 - Access the Flourish tool and recreate the figures.
 Flourish has some sort of "in-built excel sheets" that need to be manually filled in order to generate the figures.
 Use the output from R as an input in Flourish.
+The R code is divided in sections for each figure generated in Flourish.
+You just need to go to "New Visualization" and find a similar template to the original figure in our paper and copy-paste the data frame output in the "in-built excel sheet" in the tab named "data".
+Figure 1 is a "bar chart (stacked %)".
+Figure 2 is a "column chart (grouped)".
+Figure 3 is a series of "Sankey diagrams".
+Figure 4 is a series of "radar charts".

 Important: The authors of the paper originally run the model using a R Studio 2.1.19 version from the Onyxia - SSP Cloud Datalab and a cloud storage service.
 The authors are unable to run the codes in their personal computers because of computational requirements.
 Therefore, they were not able to completely test the "0 - Loading data and basic matrices" section of the code.
 Some changes to the code might be needed in this part in order to run it.

 REQUIREMENTS